-- 13. The governing body is responsible for ensuring that the school complies with legislation, and that this policy and its related procedures and action plans are implemented. - 14.
-A member of the governing body has a watching brief regarding the implementation of this policy.

-- 15. The headteacher is responsible for implementing the policy; for ensuring that all staff are aware of their responsibilities and are given appropriate training and support; and for taking appropriate action in any cases of unlawful discrimination. - 16.
-All staff are expected to: - promote an inclusive and collaborative ethos in their classroom - challenge any prejudice-related incidents that may occur - plan and deliver curricula and lessons that reflect the principles in paragraph 4 above - support pupils in their class for whom English is an additional language - keep up-to-date with equalities legislation relevant to their work
+- 10. The governing body is responsible for ensuring that the school complies with legislation, and that this policy and its related procedures and action plans are implemented. - 11.
+The governing body monitors the implementation of this policy. - 12.
+The headteacher is responsible for implementing the policy; for ensuring that all staff are aware of their responsibilities and are given appropriate training and support; and for taking appropriate action in any cases of unlawful discrimination. - 13.
+All staff are expected to: - promote an inclusive and collaborative ethos in their classroom - deal with any prejudice-related incidents that may occur - plan and deliver curricula and lessons that reflect the principles in paragraph 4 above - support pupils in their class for whom English is an additional language keep up-to-date with equalities legislation relevant to their work